-I have several tutorials on TCL on how to make a wreath.
+I have several tutorials here on TCL that show you how to make a wreath.

 For fall, make my Indian Corn Wreath or this DIY Fall Wreath…. or this fun DIY Interchangeable Apple Wreath.
 And let’s not forget my Moss & Owl wreath or my Halloween Wreath I made from a ceiling medallion.

-The Succulent Wreath Class was held in the back yard of the cottage at a large group table.
+The Succulent Wreath Class was held at a large outdoor table in the yard behind the cottage.

 My friend Julie and I had a great time and were itching to do some shopping!
 If you are in the Portland area, make the trip for some great “junk” and seasonal shopping.
 And definitely, check out the variety of DIY Workshops they offer!

 This DIY wreath technique was created by Denise the owner and it’s brilliant!
 The succulents do really well!
 Making a living succulent wreath is easy enough for anyone to do.